vraj6198/Swift-IOS-Development-Resources/Swift and IOS Development/swift-and-ios-development-learning-resources.md

----
-layout: post
-title: Swift and iOS Development Learning Resources
-description: Good resources for learning iOS development with swift.
-comments: true
-keywords: ios, swift, xcode, apple, app store, learning, tutorials, resources
+## keywords: ios, swift, xcode, apple, app store, learning, tutorials, resources
----

 Swift is a must-know language for those who are thinking of building an app for Apple’s devices (iPhone, MacOS, etc.).
 Swift is the fastest-growing language it has seen in that time.
 Here is some resources that could be very helpful.

 ### Apple Resources